OmarAlJarrah/video-streaming-platform/README.md

   ## Development Style
 Mainly focus on `Agile`, `Incremental` development.
 This project will be phased based on features, capabilities & optimization (Get a base, build on top of it, make it work, and finally optimize).

-Project phases, tasks & initiatives will be maintained through `issues`.
+Project phases, tasks, initiatives, system designs & documents will be maintained through `issues` and the documentation directory.

 ## Personal Goals
 This project is for me to learn more about many topics, including but not limited to: